n123git/yw-cond/README.md

 COMPARISON_VALUE: 00 00 00 01 — true
 OPERATOR: 78 — ==
 ```
-This in psuedo-c is effectively equivalent to:
+This in psuedo-C is effectively equivalent to:
 ```c
 if (IsCleared[0x02] == 0x1) {
   success();